Review Scan Results

 Screenshot - Scan results

-Once the scan has finished, Acunetix OVS will send you an email with a summary of the results and a link allowing you to access the scan results directly.
+Once the scan has finished, Acunetix will send you an email with a summary of the results and a link allowing you to access the scan results directly.
 The scan results show the start and end date of the scan, the duration of the scan and all the alerts that have been identified during the scan.
 The AcuSensor logo is also displayed when the scan detects and makes use of AcuSensor during a web scan.

 Alerts (vulnerabilities) discovered